-Research institutes outside the global North still have a long way ahead when compared with the Global north institutes regarding the number of publications (in terms of quantity), and different factors can explain this [ref].
-However, in terms of quality, there are numerous examples of universities and research groups of excellence in the Global South that are a reference in different areas of Ecology and Evolution (to not mention other areas in STEM), even struggling with reduced budgets and historical scientific colonialism.
+Research institutes outside the Global South still have a long way ahead when compared with the Global North institutes regarding the number of publications (in terms of quantity), and different factors can explain this.
+However, in terms of quality, numerous examples of universities and research groups of excellence in the Global South are a reference in different areas of Ecology and Evolution (not to mention other areas in STEM), even struggling with reduced budgets and historical scientific colonialism.
 Here we showed some simple actions that can dramatically change the status quo of scientific knowledge.
 Recognizing intellectual colonialism practices is the first step, but not enough if the aim of scientific practitioners is to build a truly inclusive environment and reduce inequalities.
 We can learn from the great Brazilian educator and philosopher Paulo Freire that praxis, i.e., “reflection and action upon the world in order to transform it,” is the only way toward a non-oppressive, inclusive, and diverse science.
-The Global south wants a room at the same place the global North is at.
+True changes in an oppressive system can only come from those who have been oppressed, but for this, the Global South needs a room in the same place the global North is.

+Data availability

+All data used to produce Figure 1 was collected in the Web of Science Core collection between December 2022 and February 2023.
+All processed data is available in the link XXXX.

+References

 1. Castro Torres, A. F. & Alburez-Gutierrez, D. North and South: Naming practices and the hidden dimension of global disparities in knowledge production.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 119, e2119373119 (2022).

 2. Ergin, M. & Alkan, A. Academic neo-colonialism in writing practices: Geographic markers in three journals from Japan, Turkey and the US.
 Geoforum 104, 259–266 (2019).